Diane Leather: International athlete

 The idiosyncrasies of which performances were counted as world records by the IAAF meant only one of Leather's records gained official recognition during her career.
-When Leather set a new best of 2:09.0 for 880 yards (804.67 metres) on 21 June 1954, it was recognised as an 800 metre world record despite being set on a longer course.
+When Leather set a new best of 2:09.0 for 880 yards (804.67 metres) on 21 June 1954, it was recognised as an 800-metre world record despite being set on a longer course.

-In July 1954 a Leather-anchored England and Wales team again broke the world record for the 3 x 880 yard relay, clocking 6:46 in a England and Wales vs Scotland and Ireland competition.
+In July 1954 a Leather-anchored England and Wales team again broke the world record for the 3 x 880 yard relay, clocking 6:46 in an England and Wales vs Scotland and Ireland competition.
 However, the record lasted only four days until it was broken by Hungary in 6:36.2.

 Leather was selected in the Great Britain team for the 1954 European Championships in Bern, to compete in the 800 metres.
 Though Leather had great prowess at longer distances, this was not an option; 800 metres was the longest distance event in the women's programme.
 Leather came through her heat in second place, a tenth of a second behind Soviet Lyudmila Lysenko in 2:08.9.
 In the final, Leather initially hung back to avoid jostling in the early stages.
 An opening lap of 66 seconds left her with too much work to do to have a chance of catching Nina Otkalenko, but she came through the field to claim silver in 2:09.8, one second behind the Soviet.

 Further international competition came in October in the form of matches for the Great Britain women's team against Hungary in Budapest, and Czechoslovakia in Ostrava, held back to back in the same week.
 Leather won the 800 m in both, despite border and transport delays meaning the team did not arrive in Ostrava until 1:30 a.m. on the day of competition.
 She also formed part of a 3 x 800 m relay team that, though defeated by Hungary, set a British record.

 Another international match at White City billed as "London v Moscow" saw Leather go up against two of her foes from the European Championship final, Lysenko and Otkalenko, in the 880 yards.
 Leather passed leader Lysenko on the final bend, only to see Otkalenko pass them both on the home straight, for a repeat of the result in Bern.

 Third consecutive Midland and National cross-country titles were secured in the 1955 season.
 The nationals were held in Leeds, on a snow-covered 2.5 mi course.
 On this occasion, Leather's winning margin was 30 seconds.
 A fortnight later, Leather added an easy win in the England v Scotland international.

 In May 1955, Leather further improved her mile world record to 4:50.8, in a race where the top three all broke 5 minutes.
 She entered four events in the Midland Championships, winning the 440 yards, 880 yards and 1 mile, and won her second 880 yard national title in 2:09.7, just outside the world record, at the 1955 WAAA Championships.